Truncated Rule of Reason Analysis in Antitrust Representations

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for companies involved in competitor collaborations or Section 1 investigations for applying the truncated rule of reason analysis, including the plaintiffs' burden of proof and available defenses.
+This CLE course will provide guidance to counsel for companies involved in competitor collaborations or Section 1 investigations for applying the truncated rule of reason analysis, including the plaintiffs' burden of proof and available defenses.

 - Truncated rule of reason